-4.23 SAMDev Plan policy S11.1 places emphasis upon both fostering economic development, which is advanced through Policy S.M1, and achieving a balance between new housing and local employment opportunities.
+- 4.23 SAMDev Plan policy S11.1 places emphasis upon both fostering economic development, which is advanced through Policy S.M1, and achieving a balance between new housing and local employment opportunities.
 Consequently, this policy seeks to ensure the latter.
 Without ensuring such an appropriate inter-relationship the strategic housing allocations advanced through the SAMDev Plan and the recreational land and facilities proposal set out in policy S.M3 may be prejudiced.
 It is also important to ensure the viability of the marina scheme and associated development.
-In order to achieve these objectives, it may be necessary to enter into appropriate agreements to ensure these areas for housing come forward in concert with the marina proposal in particular.

-4.24 The two sites sit between the A53 Market Drayton by-pass and the Shropshire Union Canal.
+To achieve these objectives, it may be necessary to enter into appropriate agreements to ensure these areas for housing come forward in concert with the marina proposal. - 4.24 The two sites sit between the A53 Market Drayton by-pass and the Shropshire Union Canal.
 The eastern extent of these features potentially form a physical boundary to this part of the town.
 They are also within the vicinity of the area proposed for comprehensive development in association with the new marina which extends further eastwards beyond the two sites.
 It is envisaged that the sites would be appropriate for at least an element of housing in accordance with Core Strategy policy C11 (bullet 4).
-The extent to which housing is provided upon the sites will be determined by development costs associated with gaining vehicular access to the site and the provision of a pedestrian link through the sites that will provide foot access from development to their north.
+The extent to which housing is provided upon the sites will be Market Drayton Neighbourhood Development Plan 2016-2026 Regulation 16 Submission Draft Plan, April 2017 determined by development costs associated with gaining vehicular access to the site and the provision of a pedestrian link through the sites that will provide foot access from development to their north.
 Parts of the area within the site to the north-west of Maer Lane fall within areas identified as at risk of flooding on the Environment Agency's flood map, as does some of the adjacent land proposed for employment.
-A detailed flood risk assessment would be required to determine the extent of developable land which is estimated to be in region of 4.0ha supporting the extension of public transport that would link the wider development to the town centre in addition to elements of a potential new pedestrian link.
+A detailed flood risk assessment would be required to determine the extent of developable land which is estimated to be in region of 4.0ha

+4.25 The allocation of these areas for housing meets the provision of SAMDev Plan policy S11.1 (3) in that it adjoins the previous development boundary which will be extended through this and other development.
+Their development might assist in supporting the extension of public transport that would link the wider development to the town centre in addition to elements of a potential new pedestrian link.
 Proximity to the A53 requires attention to be given to noise attenuation in particular when considering design requirements in accordance with SAMDev Plan policy MD2.
 In addition, noise attenuation works will be required between the site to the northwest of Maer Lane and the proposed employment area.

-4.25 The allocation of these areas for housing meets the provision of SAMDev Plan policy S11.1 (3) in that it adjoins the previous development boundary which will be extended through this and other development.
-Their development might assist in